-Advising and executing strategy and user experience for the beauty world.
+Advising and executing strategy and user experience for the fashion & beauty world.

-I'm passionate about the potential of using technology — network science, big data, and AI to enhance consumer experience and solve many of the problems faced by consumers, beauty brands, and retailers, alike.
+I'm passionate about the potential of leading and experimenting in the digital landscape, to enhance consumer experience, and solve many of the problems faced by consumers, brands, and retailers, alike.

 perfecting visual cogency